Bachelor of Science in Criminal Justice Administration and Ethics

 The program includes courses about topics such as criminology, constitutional law, anti-terrorism and homeland security, criminal procedures, management and administrative communication.
 Each course builds upon the knowledge gained in the previous course, taking students chronologically through each step of real-world criminal justice processes.

 The program covers a wide range of criminal justice subjects, but a primary area of focus in the program is community policing.
-In addition, students will have the opportunity to earn certificates in Investigation and victim advocacy.
 All courses are taught by real-world experts in their respective fields, so students exit the program with work-ready skills proven successful in the field of criminal justice.

 Why Choose MACU for a Degree in Criminal Justice?